Get Our DIY Designer's Guide for Creating Memorable and Successful Landing Page

-Your website can be the most powerful marketing tool in your toolbelt.
+Your website can be the most powerful marketing tool in your toolbelt for growing your business online.
 You can use it to grow an audience, sell products, generate leads, spread awareness, and so much more.
 Like any reliable tool, general maintenance is required to keep it working in tip-top shape and ready to take on the world.
-We’ve shared 10 tips for maintaining WordPress websites in a few minutes each week.

 It’s not as complicated as you may think and we’ll share our advice on how to maintain your WordPress website from both a content perspective and a technical standpoint.

 ROUTINE OR REGULAR WORDPRESS MAINTENANCE TASKS

 We recommend performing these website maintenance tasks every week, even if you don’t change your website often.
 For most websites, these upcoming maintenance tasks should only take you about 10 minutes each week to complete.

 1. Take Backups of Your Website – Regularly and Automatically

 Taking a backup of your website is important because it helps to protect against data loss.
 It provides a way to recover from any accidental deletion or corruption of data.
 It also allows you to quickly restore the website if it ever needs to be moved to a new server or hosting provider.
 Backups also provide a way to quickly undo any changes that have been made to the website, such as updating content or modifying settings.